57 Best Chinese Movies of All Time [Fresh for 2024]

 If you enjoy romance films like “The Notebook,” then you’ll like “My Egg Boy.”

 The story is about a woman seeking love and hoping to start a family.
-She eventually meets Mr. Right, and their journey takes them to the wintry Alps, where the snow becomes a symbol for love frozen in time.
+She eventually meets Mr. Right, and their journey takes them to the wintry Alps, where the snow becomes a symbol of love frozen in time.

 One character is a chef, so there are many references to food and cooking.
 Vocabulary to listen for includes words like 新鲜 (xīn xiān) — fresh, 冻结 (dòng jié) — frozen and other terms pertaining to food types and preparation.